 Can You Combine NPS and CSAT Surveys?

 The answer to this question is Yes.
-CSAT and NPS scores are not exchangeable.
-So, it’s good to use both to draw an image of how your product or brand is performing.
+CSAT and NPS scores are not interchangeable.

-NPS will indicate the total sentiment around your service, product, etc., and CSAT offers actionable information regarding particular communication.
+NPS will indicate the overall sentiment about your service, product, etc., while CSAT provides actionable information regarding specific communications.

 Why is CSAT better than NPS?